abipalli/semioverse/README.md

 This mirrors the way human cognition often works: we constantly make connections between seemingly unrelated concepts based on their shared properties or associated ideas.
 For example, the word 'network' has been borrowed from its original physical sense (a net-like structure 🕸️) to describe social and computer systems.

-With metaphor-dive, the Oxel graph can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
+With metaphor-dive, Oxel graphs can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
 It can enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
 By combining direct (literal) and indirect (metaphorical) relationships, the Oxel graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.

 # Interpretation